 - If you are not a UChicago student or did not receive an email invitation, please Sign Up for a new account and send an email email@example.com once you have completed your registration so that we can expedite approval of your account.

 - Once in the system, click “Externships & Treks” in the upper right header.
 All open externships will be listed in alpha order according to the name of the externship (not the host name).

 - You may apply for up to 3 myCHOICE externships and will be able to upload unique documents (resume & cover letter) for each.
 Further instructions can be found within the myCHOICE-Symplicity interface.

 - Please note the qualifications that externship hosts have included in their descriptions.

 - For any questions, email firstname.lastname@example.org

 Before Submitting Your Application

-- Prior to submitting your application materials, applicants are encouraged to share their cover letters and resumes with a myCHOICE Career Navigator (Mike Tessel, Senior Director UChicagoGRAD or Amy Rapp, Assistant Director UChicagoGRAD) by making an appointment HERE.
+- Prior to submitting your application materials, applicants are encouraged to share their cover letters and resumes with myCHOICE Career Navigator, Amy Hark, Assistant Director UChicagoGRAD (by making an appointment HERE) or the career development advisor for graduate students or postdocs in their unit.
 These consulting appointments are restricted to University of Chicago graduate students and postdocs.

 - Permission from your PI and dean of students will be required to participate in an externship.
 We strongly advise you to initiate these conversations before you apply.